 It’s in Wailua River State Park on Kauai’s Golden Coast, near Lihue.

-Visit the falls earlier in the morning to see beautiful rainbow in the mist flying all around!
+Visit the falls earlier in the morning to see a beautiful rainbow in the mist flying all around!

 Visiting Wailua Falls is one of the best things to do on Kauai for under $10!